-- 1/3 cup, plus 2 tablespoons chopped toasted almonds, divided
+- 1/3 cup chopped toasted almonds plus 2 tablespoons, divided

 - 1/3 cup extra virgin olive oil

 - Place the potatoes in a large pot, cover them with cold water, then sprinkle with 1/2 teaspoon kosher salt.
-Bring to the pot to a boil, reduce heat to a simmer, then cook until fork tender, about 10-15 minutes.
+Bring to a boil, reduce heat to a simmer, then cook until fork-tender, about 10-15 minutes.
 With a slotted spoon, gently remove the potatoes from the water and place them in a large bowl.
 Set aside.

 - Return the water to a gentle boil, then add the green beans to the pot.
-Let cook just until crisp-tender, about 3 minutes.
+Blanche just until crisp-tender, about 3 minutes.
 Drain into a colander, then quickly rinse the beans with cold water to stop their cooking.

 - In the bowl of a food processor fitted with a steel blade, add the basil, arugula, 1/3 cup almonds, Parmesan, garlic clove, 1 tablespoon lemon juice, and 1/4 teaspoon salt.
 Pulse the ingredients until evenly ground.
 With the machine running, slowly pour the olive oil into the feed tube and blend until smooth.

-Leftover pesto potato salad will keep well in the refrigerator for 1 full day and can be made a day ahead as well.
-By days 2 and 3, it will still be edible, but will lose some vibrancy and crispness.
+- TO STORE: Leftover pesto potato salad will keep well in the refrigerator for 1 full day so it can easily be made a day ahead as well.
+Note that by days 2 and 3, it will still be edible but will lose some vibrancy and crispness.

 Join today and start saving your favorite recipes